ndegheselle/blog.degheselle.fr/_posts/WIP-How-to-manage-app-flow-and-state.md

 - Handling remove

 Why is it relevant with the previous problems ?
 Because the solutions are really similars, creating defined bricks with limited functionnalities and how do you assemble these bricks.

+Should extend this to "Basic problematics and solution to setup an application"